 Scalability

-Get the right amount of services right away, and you can scale them as much or as little as you need without making extra promises ahead of time.
+Get the right amount of services right away, and you can scale them as much or as little as you need without making extra promises beforehand.

 Disadvantages of Outsourcing Software Development